Guy2Guy - INACTIVE

 Guy2Guy is a comprehensive HIV prevention program delivered via text messaging to cisgender boys between the ages of 14 to 18 who identify as gay, bisexual, or queer ('cisgender' refers to individuals whose current gender identity is the same as the sex they were assigned at birth; CDC, 2023).
 Guy2Guy content focuses on HIV prevention, sexual risk reduction, healthy and unhealthy relationships, and bullying.
 The program includes five weeks of programming and a one-week booster period delivered six weeks post-intervention.

-Guy2Guy can be delivered in any setting via text messaging.
+Guy2Guy is designed for and evaluated in any setting via text messaging.

 Guy2Guy is not currently available to implement; however, if you want more information on the program, please contact Michele Ybarra, Ph.D. at michele@innovativepublichealth.org.